 Dental Bridges San Antonio

 There are times that the loss of tooth structure is so great that not even the most skilled dentist can restore it, even by covering it with a crown.
 Extraction is sometimes necessary, which can leave behind an unattractive and unhealthy hole.
-In these situations, Dr. Stanley Wendt, Jr. does everything he can to restore a patient’s smile.
+In these situations, Dr. Brian Shaffer does everything he can to restore a patient’s smile.
 He offers dental implants and dental bridges to patients of his San Antonio practice.
 These dental restorations are an effective way for patients to preserve the integrity of surrounding teeth and their smile.

 Understanding Dental Bridges